HOW SALT WORKS: THE SCIENCE BEHIND SALT

-Thankfully, wind chill is a only a contributing factor for your skin.
+Thankfully, wind chill is only a contributing factor for your skin.
 Wind chill can determine how fast exposed skin may freeze or cause frostbite.
 However, it has no scientific impact on the effectiveness of rock salt.
 You can rest assured, no matter what the wind chill factor is your rock salt is working.

 Rock Salt and Extreme Temperatures

 Once the ice has melted, it takes time for the ice to refreeze again, even in low temperatures.
 But, at –21 degrees °C applying more salt may not be as effective to melt ice faster.

 Don’t worry, we carry a vast selection of potent salt products to get the job done.
 We’re always here to help, whether you're looking for a specific product or professional advice.
 Contact us at Draglam Salt for all your deicing and road needs.